Integrable Deformations of Sigma Models: Current-current deformations of the WZW model

 \section{Current-current deformations of the WZW model}

-We finish these lecture notes with a discussion of current-current deformations of the WZW model.
+We finish \iflectures these lecture notes \else this review \fi with a discussion of current-current deformations of the WZW model.
 These are deformations that take the form

 where $\mathcal{O}:\alg{g}\to\alg{g}$ is a constant linear operator.
 We will focus on two examples of such deformations.
-The first is the isotropic current-current deformation~\eqref{eq:lamex}, which has $\mathcal{O} = 1$, hence isotropic, which preserves integrability.
+The first is the isotropic current-current deformation~\eqref{eq:lamex}, which has $\mathcal{O} = 1$, hence isotropic, and preserves integrability.
 The second is the abelian current-current deformation, which preserves conformal invariance.
-These are two examples of a wider class of such deformations whose integrability, scale invariance and conformality depends on the properties of the operator $\mathcal{O}$.
+These are two examples of a wider class of such deformations whose integrability, scale invariance and conformality depend on the properties of the operator $\mathcal{O}$.